FAITH, HOPE, LOVE, a Tangled Thread (Recently Updated)

 Church and State on Divorce

-[This essay, as updated, has been published on Catholic Insight (catholicinsight.com), an excellent website in Canada.
-Its editor, John Paul Meenan, is the “wiser voice” that corrected me.
+[This essay has been previously published on Catholic Insight (catholicinsight.com), an excellent website in Canada.
 I encourage you to take a look.]

 In Mark 10, Jesus is asked by the Pharisees (“to test Him”) whether divorce is lawful.
 As He admits, the Law of Moses (Deuteronomy 24 and elsewhere) permitted divorce under some conditions.
 But Jesus argued more broadly, basing His words on the second chapter of Genesis, “the two will become one flesh.”
 Therefore, Jesus says, “what God has joined together, let not man put asunder.”